huntdatacenter/docs/docs/coordination/agreements/downloads.md

 ---
-title: Download agreements
+title: Downloads
 category: HUNT Cloud
-permalink: /download-agreements
+permalink: /agreements/downloads
 sidebarDepth: 1
 description: This page list agreements that may be relevant for you as a lab user.
 Contact your lab leader for more details on other agreement types.
 ---

 # Download agreements

-This page list agreements that may be relevant for you as a lab user and lab coordinator.
+This page list agreements that may be relevant for lab users and lab coordinators.
 Contact your lab leader for more details on other agreement types.

 [[toc]]